olliw42/mLRS-docu/docs/MSPX.md

 <img src="images/MSPX_receiver.png" width="720px">

-- When connecting INAV 8 Configurator through mLRS for flight monitoring, it is recommended to enable the Wireless Mode switch before connection, for better link reliability (do not use Wireless Mode with versions less than INAV 8).
+- When connecting INAV 8 Configurator through mLRS for flight monitoring, it is recommended to enable the 'Wireless Mode' switch before connection, for better link reliability (do not use 'Wireless Mode' with versions less than INAV 8).

 <img src="images/MSPX_wirelessmode.png" width="360px">